Single Member LLC

 This is kind of like payroll taxes, but paid by the members.

-Member doesn't have a paycheck since he/she is considered 'self employed'.
-So, this tax cannot by withheld by the LLC when money is withdrawn.
-It'll have to be paid separately by the member.
+The member doesn’t have a paycheck since he/she is considered ‘self-employed.’
+So, this tax cannot be withheld by the LLC when money is withdrawn.
+It’ll have to be paid separately by the member.

 For non-residents